Steph-Blondet/tic-tac-toe/README.md

 ---------------------
 ## Basic Requirements

-1. A user should be able to click on different squares to make a move
+1. A user should be able to click on different squares to make a move.
-2. Each click will alternate between marking an X and O in turn
+2. Each click will alternate between marking an X and O in turn.
-3. A cell should not be able to be replayed once marked
+3. A cell should not be able to be replayed once marked.
 4. Add a reset button that will clear the contents of the board.

 ## Future Features